hmteditors/2018-office10/Presentation.md

 135v_4

-Hector, on one hand, calls for someone who will yield to his command out of necessity; Nestor, on the other hand, makes a suggestion.
+Hector calls for someone who, out of necessity, will yield to his command; Nestor makes a suggestion.
 And they (the Greeks) will promise what they have, but he (Hector) (promises) what he does not have.
-And they (the Greeks) deem it a gift, but he (Hector) dishonorably deems it a wages.
+And they deem it a gift, but he dishonorably deems it as wages.

  ![ ](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/hmt/vbbifolio/v1/vb_135v_136r.tif&RGN=0.1096,0.3666,0.1008,0.1231&wID=5000&CVT=JPEG)